mmm/slurm-on-gpus/example-isolated-gpu-cluster.md

 Alternatively, if you added the tutorial resources to an _existing_ project, you can still clean up those resources using Terraform.

-From the `gpu-slurm-cluster` sub-directory, run
+From the `isolated-gpu-cluster` sub-directory, run

 ```bash
 terraform destroy -var-file gpu.tfvars